nicohlr/ipychart/docs/docs/user_guide/getting_started.md

 ## Check Installation

-You may have to enable the jupyter notebook extension if it is not done already.
+You may have to enable the Jupyter notebook extension if it is not done already.
 You can check which extension is enabled using the folowing command:

 ``` bash
 $ jupyter nbextension list